-This winter a trail camera silently monitoring a fence opening along the margin of Rosslyn’s woods-fields transition documented our second most frequent nocturnal visitor, the Eastern Coyote.
+This winter Rosslyn’s trail camera silently monitoring a fence opening (along the margin of a woods-fields transition) recorded our second most frequent nocturnal visitor, the Eastern Coyote.
 The images in this post, captured this past January (2017), might even offer a glimpse at the animal frequently referred to as a “coywolf”.

 I will share additional game/trail camera photos of Rosslyn’s native wildlife (including Bobcat) in the near future.
 Stay tuned!

 What do you think?